KoLA: Carefully Benchmarking World Knowledge of Large Language Models: Experiment

+\textbf{Design Analysis.} We further discuss several new observations brought by KoLA design factors.
 First, there is a high correlation among tasks within each level, indicating that the abilities of LLM indeed possess some inherent hierarchical structure.
 The knowledge memorization (KM) level shows notable correlations with other levels, especially with the concept tasks in the understanding level (2-1, 2-2, 2-3), as well as with the reasoning tasks (from 3-1 to 3-5) in the applying level, which indicates that these high-level tasks rely heavily on knowledge memory.
 Moreover, in order to obtain a more dissociated assessment of the LLMs' competence in higher-order cognitive tasks, it is still recommended to design tasks that exhibit substantial disparities from the pre-training corpus to alleviate the potential biases stemming from data.

 Second, the results of the models on evolving and non-evolving tasks show an obvious linear correlation, indicating the reliability of our construction of evolving datasets.
 The performance gap between known and evolving data is more prominent for shallower levels (KM, KU), whereas it is less pronounced in higher-level tasks (KA, KC).
-The convergence of performance between Independent-Identical-Distribution and Out-of-Distribution evolving settings suggests a potential enhancement in the model's generalization capability and may support the opinion about the model's acquisition of divergent and reasoning abilities that go beyond simple data fitting~\cite{bubeck2023sparks,zhong2023agieval}.
+The convergence of performance between Independent-Identical-Distribution and Out-of-Distribution evolving settings suggests a potential enhancement in the model's generalization capability and may support the opinion about the model's acquisition of divergent and reasoning abilities that go beyond simple data fitting~\citep{bubeck2023sparks,zhong2023agieval}.